Chickpeas are a nutritious legume variety that provides a rich source of protein and fiber.

 Chickpeas are nutritious and versatile legumes, and there are multiple ways to add them to a diet.

-They provide a good range of nutrients, may have some health benefits, and they taste great when prepared in the right way.
+They provide a good range of nutrients, may have some health benefits, and taste great when prepared correctly.